Donate

 From 1973 until the time of her death, Sister Anna Eleanor served as a prayer minister at the Marian Convent.

-She received a registered pharmacist (RPh) degree from Columbia University.
-During her years at St. Joseph’s, Sister Anna Eleanor held membership in the American Pharmaceutical Association, the Pennsylvania Pharmaceutical Association, and the American Society of Hospital Pharmacists.
+Before entering the community, she received a registered nurse’s certification from a local hospital-based program, and later received a registered pharmacist (RPh) degree from Columbia University.
+During her time as a pharmacist, Sister held memberships with the American Pharmaceutical Association, the Pennsylvania Pharmaceutical Association, and the American Society of Hospital Pharmacists.

-She is preceded in death by three brothers, Joseph, Richard and Thomas,and a sister, Josephine Murphy.
+She was preceded in death by three brothers, Joseph, Richard and Thomas, and two sisters, Mary J. Bentley and Josephine Murphy.

-She is survived by two sisters, Mrs. Eleanor Quinn of Wilkes-Barre, PA, and Mrs. Peg McHale of Rochester, NY, and several nieces and nephews.
+She is survived by two sisters, Eleanor Quinn of Wilkes-Barre, PA, and Margaret (Peg) McHale of Rochester, NY, and several nieces and nephews.

-The funeral will be Monday with Mass of Christian Burial in the Marian Convent chapel at 11:00 a.m.
-Interment will follow at St. Catherine’s Cemetery, Moscow, Pennsylvania.
-Friends may call at the Marian Convent Sunday afternoon or evening.
+The funeral will be Monday with Mass of Christian Burial at 11:00 a.m. at the Marian Convent.
+Interment will follow at St. Catherine’s Cemetery, Moscow, PA.
+Friends may call on Sunday afternoon or evening at the Marian Convent.

 Reprinted from the IHM Newsletter, March 2020: